LiMpF/Pitch-Type-and-Location-Prediction-Model/README.md

 # Pitch-Type-and-Location-Prediction-Model
-Used pyBaseball API to access MLB statcast data to create a model to predict
+Used pyBaseball API to access MLB statcast data to create a model to predict pitch type and pitch location.